 Louisville, KY Medical Malpractice Lawyer

-Dr. Jack Tolliver is a Louisville personal injury lawyer and doctor who exclusively represents victims of medical malpractice throughout Kentucky.
+Dr. Jack Tolliver is a Louisville personal injury lawyer and doctor who exclusively represents victims of medical malpractice throughout Kentucky and nationwide.
 Dr. Tolliver is a former medical school professor and board-certified physician.
 He is one of the few malpractice lawyers in the nation and the only one in Kentucky with these credentials.

 As a physician, Dr. Tolliver witnessed too many patients injured after receiving negligent medical care.
 Instead of trying to fight the medical system from the inside, Dr. Tolliver realized he could create greater change by fighting it from the outside.
 He opened his law practice with the goal to improve the medical community by holding negligent hospitals, doctors, and nursing homes accountable.
 His experience and success as both a personal injury lawyer and doctor gives Dr. Tolliver the edge when assessing medical malpractice cases and dealing with trained medical personnel.

 Why Do You Need a Lawyer Who Only Handles Medical Malpractice?